SilkRose/Pony/stories/ticking-love/ticking-love.md

 *Twenty-seven.
 It would be better if I could tell you how I feel.*

 "Yes, I just love getting hugs from my friends, especially *you*."
+My voice softening at the end.

 "Oh, why me specifically, am I special?"
+Twilight's voice rising in pitch at the last part.

 *Twenty-six.
 More than you know.*

+I feel my face start to heat up.
 "You *might* mean a little more to me than the others…"

 "What does that mean, Pinkie Pie?"